 Explore whole-home water filtration systems and water softening systems you can count on.

 A shower head filter might seem like an easy, inexpensive choice at first glance, but it’s not a good substitute for more-comprehensive solutions.
 That’s because shower filters generally only handle chlorine, leaving the rest of your water quality unaddressed.
-Additionally, these systems require filter replacement as often as every six months — so they might not be a cheap option after all.
+Additionally, these systems require filter replacement as often as every three to six months — so they might not be a cheap option after all.

 For long-term peace of mind, it’s important to think beyond the shower and beyond limited filtration options.
 A whole-home filtration system and water softener will improve your water quality and give you confidence in what’s coming out of any faucet in your home.

-It all starts with a free water test and consultation — so schedule yours today.
+It all starts with a free water test and consultation — so schedule yours today